 The Authority did not engage the Feasibility Consultant to provide an update to the Financial Feasibility Report for inclusion in this Official Statement.
 Investors are cautioned that the assumptions and estimates underlying the forecasted financial information included in the Financial Feasibility Report (some of which forecasted information is described in the prior paragraph) are inherently uncertain and, though considered reasonable by the management of the Authority as of the date of the report, are subject to a wide variety of significant business, economic, and competitive risks and uncertainties that could cause actual results to differ materially from those contained in the forecasted financial information, including, among others, the risks and uncertainties described under "CERTAIN INVESTMENT CONSIDERATIONS" (see specifically the discussion under "CERTAIN INVESTMENT CONSIDERATIONS-COVIA-19") below.
 Accordingly, there can be no assurance that the forecasted results included in the Financial Feasibility Report are indicative of the future performance of the Authority or SDIA or that actual results will not be materially higher or lower than those contained in the forecasted financial information.
-Inclusion of the forecasted financial information stated above should not be regarded as a representation by any person that the results contained in the forecasted financial information by any person that the results contained in the forecasted financial information by any person that
+Inclusion of the forecasted financial information stated above should not be regarded as a representation by any person that the results contained in the forecasted financial information will be achieved.